-IE14 An entity licences a patent to a customer in exchange for a usage-based royalty.

-At contract inception, the contract meets all the criteria in paragraph 9 of IFRS 15 and the entity accounts for the contract with the customer in

-- IE15 Throughout the first year of the contract, the customer provides quarterly reports of usage and pays within the agreed-upon period. - IE16 During the second year of the contract, the customer continues to use the entity's patent, but the customer's financial condition declines.
+- IE14 An entity licences a patent to a customer in exchange for a usage-based royalty.
+At contract inception, the contract meets all the criteria in paragraph 9 of IFRS 15 and the entity accounts for the contract with the customer in accordance with the requirements in IFRS 15.
+The entity recognises revenue when the customer's subsequent usage occurs in accordance with paragraph B63 of IFRS 15. - IE15 Throughout the first year of the contract, the customer provides quarterly reports of usage and pays within the agreed-upon period. - During the second year of the contract, the customer continues to use the entity's patent, but the customer's financial condition declines.
 The customer's current access to credit and available cash on hand are limited.
 The entity continues to recognise revenue on the basis of the customer's usage throughout the second year.
 The customer pays the first quarter's royalties but makes nominal payments for the usage of the patent in Quarters 2-4.
-The entity accounts for any impairment of the existing receivable in accordance with IFRS 9 Financial Instruments. - During the third year of the contract, the customer continues to use the entity's patent.
+The entity accounts for any impairment of the existing receivable in accordance with IFRS 9 Financial Instruments. - IE17 During the third year of the contract, the customer continues to use the entity's patent.
 However, the entity learns that the customer has lost access to credit and its major customers and thus the customer's ability to pay significantly deteriorates.
 The entity therefore concludes that it is unlikely that the customer will be able to make any further royalty payments for ongoing usage of the entity's patent.
 As a result of this significant change in facts and circumstances, in accordance with paragraph 13 of IFRS 15, the entity reassesses the criteria in paragraph 9 of IFRS 15 and determines that they are not met because it is no longer probable that the entity will collect the consideration to which it will be entitled.
 Accordingly, the entity does not recognise any further revenue associated with the customer's future usage of its patent.
 The entity accounts for any impairment of the existing receivable in accordance with IFRS 9 Financial Instruments.